DEXA (dual energy X-ray absorptiometry) scan

-Content editor review by Rachael Mayfield-Blake, August 2021
+Content editor review by Rachael Mayfield-Blake, November 2023

-Next review due August 2024
+Next review due November 2026

 A DEXA scan of your hip and spine is the ‘gold standard’ to diagnose osteoporosis and to predict your risk of breaking a bone.
 This is because your spine and hip are two of the most common places to break bones if you have osteoporosis.

 Another type of DEXA scan is a peripheral DEXA scan.
 This uses a smaller, portable machine that can measure bone density in your wrist, heel or ankle.
-It can help to predict your risk of having another fracture but it’s not as good as a standard DEXA scan.
+It can help to predict your risk of having another fracture although it’s not as good as a standard DEXA scan.
 But it may give your doctor an idea of whether or not you need to have a full DEXA scan or other tests.

-Assessing if you need a DEXA scan
+Assessment for a DEXA scan

-You’ll usually only be invited to have a DEXA scan if your doctor has assessed you as being at risk of fragility fractures.
+You’ll usually only be invited to have a DEXA scan if your doctor has assessed you as being at risk of osteoporotic fragility fractures.
 A fragility fracture is when your bones become weakened due to osteoporosis, so that even a minor bump or fall can cause them to break.

 Your doctor may ask you to have a fracture risk assessment: